 This Prospectus, including the documents incorporated by reference herein, contains forward-looking statements.
 Such items in this Prospectus include, but are not limited to, statements made under "Risk Factors."
 Such statements can be generally identified by the use of terms such as "anticipates," "believes," "could," "expects," "may," "plans," "should," "will" and "would," or by comparable terms and the negatives of such terms.
-By their nature, forward looking statements involve risk and uncertainty, and the factors described in the context of such forward looking statements in this Prospectus could cause actual results and developments to differ materially from those expressed in or implied by such forward looking statements.
-The Issuer has based forward-looking statements on its expectations and projections about future events as of the date such statements were made.
+By their nature, forward looking statements in this Prospectus could cause actual results and developments to differ materially from those expressed in or implied by such forward looking statements on its expectations and projections about future events as of the date such statements were made.
 These forward-looking statements are subject to risks, uncertainties and assumptions about the Group, including, among other things: